spatie/vue-table-component/README.md

 - `sort-order`: the initial sort order.
 - `cache-lifetime`: the lifetime in minutes the component will cache the filter and sorting.
 - `cache-id`: if you use multiple instances of `table-component` on the same page you must set this to a unique value per instance.
+- `table-class`: the passed value will be added to the `class` attribute of the rendered table
+- `row-class`: the passed value will be added to each `td` inside the rendered table

 For each `table-column` a column will be rendered.
 It can have these props:
 - `show`: (required) the property name in the data that needs to be shown in this column.